Music of Malaysia: Malay music

 Traditional Malay music spans from music for various theatrical forms such as wayang kulit, bangsawan and dance dramas as well as story-telling, to folk songs and music for dances, royal ceremonies, martial arts (silat), life cycle events, and religious occasions.
 Many forms of traditional Malay music and performing arts appear to have originated in the Kelantan-Pattani region with influence from India, China, Thailand and Indonesia.
 The music is based around percussion instruments, the most important of which is the gendang (drum).
 There are at least 14 types of traditional drums, including kompang and hadrah drums.
 Drums and other traditional percussion instruments are often made from natural materials.
 Besides drums, other percussion instruments (some made of shells) include: the rebab (a bowed string instrument), the serunai (a double-reed oboe-like instrument), the seruling (flute), and trumpets.
 Music is traditionally used for storytelling, celebrating life-cycle events, and times like harvest.
 It was once used as a form of long-distance communication.

-The ancient royal court music of Malaysia is called the Nobat, and this music is still performed at formal royal events in Kuala Lampur's Istana Negara (and Brunei's Lapau).
+The ancient royal court music of Malaysia is called the Nobat, and this music is still performed at formal royal events in Kuala Lumpur's Istana Negara (and Brunei's Lapau).

 In East Malaysia, gong-based musical ensemble such as agung and kulintang are commonly used in ceremonies such as funerals and weddings.
 These ensembles are also common in neighbouring regions such as in the southern Philippines, Kalimantan in Indonesia and Brunei.